Prostitution among animals: Penguins

-Prostitution in animals was first reported in 1998 by Fiona Hunter, a researcher at the University of Cambridge, and Lloyd Davis, of University of Otago, who had spent five years observing the mating behavior of Adélie penguins.
+Prostitution in animals was first reported in 1998 by Fiona B. Hunter, a researcher at the University of Cambridge, and Lloyd Davis, of University of Otago, who had spent five years observing the mating behavior of Adélie penguins.
 The study was conducted as part of an Antarctica New Zealand program on Ross Island, approximately 800 mi from the South Pole.
 According to the paper, titled Female Adélie Penguins Acquire Nest Material from Extrapair Males after Engaging in Extrapair Copulations, extra-pair copulation occurs at the male's nesting site, after which the female takes one or more stones that can be used to build a nest.
 In contrast, when extra-pair copulation occurs at the female's nesting site, the male does not take a stone.
 A male who has copulated with a female benefits his progeny when she takes a stone from him.
 Sometimes, copulation does not occur, but the female still takes a stone.
 Both males and females steal stones; sometimes they are successful, but at other times, they are attacked.
 The researchers observed that some females are not always willing to copulate in order to avoid a fight.
 The researchers speculated about the possible genetic fitness advantages and disadvantages of the practice, and were not sure that the female copulates mainly in order to obtain a stone.

 Hunter subsequently said that female penguins probably do not engage in prostitution solely for stones.
 She said: "... what they are doing is having copulation for another reason and just taking the stones as well.
 We do not know exactly why, but they are using the males."
 This behavior was also suggested as a mate choice process, by which the females might find a possible future mate.
 This would provide a female penguin with another male penguin should their current mate die.
 According to Hunter's observation, the number of prostitute penguins was "only a few percent."